gcatanese/HerokuFiles/README.md

 ## Free options for remote file storage

-For applications that require low IO activities (save some changes in file, upload small number of files) there are few remote storage cloud services which offer a free tier, some of them limiting the size and/or features available.
+For applications that require limited IO activities (save some changes in file, upload small number of files) there are few remote storage cloud services offering a **free tier**, some of them limiting the size and/or the features available.
-These are definitely good alternatives if the application is not storing a large volume of data or save confidential information.
+These are definitely good alternatives if the application does need to deal with a large volume of data or saving confidential information.

 * [Github](doc/Github.md)
 * [S3](doc/S3.md)